Overview of Azure Event Hubs Dedicated tier

 |Batches of 6x32KB||1||1.05 GB/sec||34k messages / sec||1.05 GB/sec||34k messages/sec||1000 TUs||250 TUs|

-In the testing, the following criteria was used:
+In the testing, the following criteria were used:

 - A dedicated-tier Event Hubs cluster with 4 capacity units (CUs) was used.